Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - Classic ML:
   - LSA with TF-IDF: This model was selected because it was part of an initial classic NLP algorithm [project](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/NLP_Presentation.pdf) that was conducted last year.
 Analysis was already done on this model and therefore made a good base model to test against.

-- Deep Learning combined with Classic ML Techniques
+- Sentence Transformers combined with Classic ML Techniques
   - [BERTopic Algorithm Overview](https://maartengr.github.io/BERTopic/algorithm/algorithm.html#visual-overview)

     - Embed Documents: Converts documents to numerical representations Default: Sentence Transformers = "all-MiniLM-L6-v2"